NPM-Workbench/tiny-ok-message/SECURITY.md

 - review network behavior when using the package in sensitive applications;
 - keep the package updated when fixes or improvements are released.

-**Dependency and Supply Chain Notes**<br/>

-Maintainers and contributors should make reasonable efforts to protect the integrity of the package and its releases.

-Maintainer expectations:

-- keep dependencies reasonably current;
-- review dependency changes before publishing;
-- avoid adding telemetry, tracking, hidden network calls, or storage behavior without clear documentation and review;
-- run relevant tests and build checks before release;
-- publish releases from trusted maintainer environments;
-- avoid including secrets, tokens, private keys, or credentials in source code, tests, examples, or published packages.

 **Reporting a Vulnerability**<br/>

 If you discover a vulnerability, privacy issue, malicious behavior, dependency risk, or other security concern, please report it responsibly.<br/>